PouceHeure/blog/content/projects/project_visual-control.md

 ## Visual Servoing Principle

-Visual Servoing (VS) refers to the use of visual information—typically from a camera—to control the motion of a robot.
+Visual Servoing (VS) refers to the use of visual information, typically from a camera, to control the motion of a robot.
 The control law is derived from the error between a current image feature $s$ and a desired one $s^*$:

 {{< equation >}}
 e(t) = s(t) - s^*